Theo-Steiner/talk-svebcomponents/slides.md

 [click] This is where the `connectedCallback` lifecycle method is called, telling us that our element is now part of the DOM.
 In the example, we create a button element and append it to the shadow root of our custom element.
 We also setup an event listener for the button's click event.
-You can sort of think of the `connectedCallback` as the equivalent of a svelte component's `onMount` lifecycle method.
+You can sort of think of the `connectedCallback` as the equivalent of a svelte component's `onMount` lifecycle hook.
-Except that since svelte doesn't render for us, we have to manually insert and update our content in the DOM by calling the `render()` method.
+Except that since web component's don't conveniently render for us, we have to manually insert and update our content in the DOM by calling the `render()` method we define below.
 [click] While our component is connected to the DOM, we are notified about changes to the attributes of our element via the `attributeChangedCallback`.
 Please note, that since html attributes are always strings, we need to convert the attribute value to a number before storing it in our component's increments property.
-Since we don't have reactivity in vanilla JavaScript we need to manually call `render()` to reflect the changed state in the UI.
+After updating it, since we don't have reactivity in vanilla JavaScript we need to manually re-call `render()` to reflect the changed state in the UI.
 [click] Finally, we have the `disconnectedCallback` lifecycle method, which is called when our element is removed from the DOM.
-This is where we can clean up side effects we caused during our component's lifetime, such as adding event listeners or rendering to the dom.
+This is where we can clean up side effects we caused during our component's lifetime, such as removing event listeners or cleaning up to the dom.
 -->

 ---